hemangikakirde/credit-card-fraud-detection/README.md

 ## Future Work
 - Explore additional techniques to handle class imbalance, such as undersampling or ensemble methods.
 - Experiment with more advanced models like Gradient Boosting or Neural Networks.
-- Analyze the impact of different feature engineering techniques on model performance.
+- Analyse the impact of different feature engineering techniques on model performance.

 ## Dependencies
 The project requires the following Python libraries: